dhanssen93/OfficeTooling/README.md

 List the ready features here:
 - Find out the address type of a specific email address
 - Find out who is the owner of a specific mailbox, based on information in CustomAttribute1
-- Find out all rights of a user on mailboxes and distribution lists
+- Find out on which mailboxes a user has full access permission and of which distributionlistst the user is member of
 - Audit who has rights to specific mailboxes
-- Add a new owner to a mailbox
+- Add a new owner to a mailbox documented in CustomAttribute1
-- Replace a new owner to a mailbox
+- Replace an old owner with a new one on the mailbox documented in CustomAttribute1

 ## Setup
 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status